 When I realized the path we were headed down (think Will Farrell in Wedding Crashers “MA!
 The MEATLOAF”) I had an “Aww hell no” moment and realized I needed to make a change.
 And I did.

 But friends, it has paid off.

 Now, at 8 years old, I have a child that consistently helps around the house and doesn’t complain about it (mostly).

 These are the changes I made that have proved to be successful in getting both kids to do their chores.
 After implementing these strategies, I noticed over time that the battles became few and far between and there were times when I didn’t even need to ask for certain chores to be done *gasp*.

-5 Tips to Get Your Kids to Do Chores With Less Battles
+5 Ways to Get Your Kids to Do Chores Without Bribes

 1. Set a Cleaning Routine